 Tethering & Personal Hotspot

-Tethering or personal hotspot refers to the process of sharing your mobile phone’s internet connection with another device (e.g. with your laptop or tablet).
+Tethering or personal hotspot refers to the process of sharing your smartphone’s internet connection with another device (e.g. with your laptop or tablet).

 On Vodafone’s unlimited data plans, it’s possible to tether and to use personal hotspot without any restrictions.
 This means you can share your unlimited data allowance with other devices.

-One thing that’s worth remembering is that your download speeds will be shared across all tethered devices.
+One thing that’s worth remembering is that your download speeds will be shared across all of your tethered devices.
 For instance, on the 10Mbit/s unlimited data plan, it might only be possible to stream HD-quality video on two devices at one time (as a HD-quality video stream uses around 5Mbit/s).
-If you regularly use the personal hotspot feature on multiple devices, it might be worthwhile choosing the Unlimited Max data plan.
+For this reason, if you regularly use the personal hotspot feature on multiple devices, it might be worth choosing the Unlimited Max data plan.

 For more information, see our full guide to tethering and personal hotspot usage in the UK.